 Concrete goal: I will aim for at least 8 glasses of water and 25 grams of fiber per day.

 Rather than focusing on what to take away, think about what you can add more of.
 Water should top the list, since it’s easy to confuse thirst signals with hunger.
-To up your fiber intake, fill half your plate at each meal with veggies, swap refined carbs (like white bread and pasta) for whole-grain varieties, and exchange fruit juice for fresh fruit(just remember to thoroughly wash your produce).
+To up your fiber intake, fill half your plate at each meal with veggies, swap refined carbs (like white bread and pasta) for whole-grain varieties, and exchange fruit juice for fresh fruit(just remember to thoroughly wash with a produce cleaner).
 People who add more fiber to their diet tend to lose weight—even if they don’t deliberately make any other changes.